x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/manage-mail-flow-rules.md

 > [!NOTE]
 > While most data is in the report within 24 hours, some data may take as long as 5 days to appear.

-### Use the Office 365 admin center to generate a rules report
+### Use the Microsoft 365 admin center to generate a rules report

-1. In the Office 365 admin center, select **Reports**.
+1. In the Microsoft 365 admin center, select **Reports**.

 2. In the **Rules** section, select **Top rule matches for mail** or **Rule matches for mail**.